iterative/vscode-dvc/extension/resources/walkthrough/plots.md

 # Plots

-The extension will display the following sections for selected revisions:
+The extension will display the following sections for selected experiments:

-- Plots - the equivalent of `dvc plots diff`.
+- Data Series - JSON, YAML, CSV or TSV files visualized using Vega pre-defined or custom Vega-Lite templates.
-- Comparison - a table used to display images for comparison.
+- Images - a table used to display image plots side by side.
-- Experiment Checkpoints - linear plots based on the checkpoints of selected experiments.
+- Trends - linear plots based on data from the experiments table.

 Use `DVC: Show Plots` from the command palette to open the view for a `DVC` repository.